werdnanoslen/capmetro-gtfs-api/README.md

 # capmetro-gtfs-api
-Serves individual GTFS files RESTfully instead of just a .zip link
+A very tacky API that serves individual GTFS files RESTfully instead of just a .zip link